-The Claremont Colleges tests its students, faculty, and staff, primarily SHS.
+The Claremont Colleges tests its students, faculty, and staff, primarily through SHS.
 Pomona and Pitzer use HHB for faculty and staff, and in some cases, CMC uses HHB for faculty and staff.
 Your institution and campus affiliation will designate which provider you test through.
 Please see the Testing Site Matrix below to determine your provider on campus.
-24/7 testing for the entire community is available through Covid vending machines.
+24/7 testing for those using SHS is available through Covid vending machines.

 SHS Testing Site Matrix (Updated 08/22/22)